 The same can be said for riders who commute next to a body of water (lake, river or ocean), which can cool morning or evening temperatures dramatically, especially in winter.
 If you are a committed winter commuter and ride in areas where the winter can be severe, a helmet with more coverage and fewer ventilation ports will keep you warmer.

-Advanced commuter helmet from Giro
+Advanced commuter helmet

 Subtle in appearance but structured with exceptional safety in mind, the Camden has generous coverage around the lower aft skull area.
 It also features the patented Swedish MIPS liner technology to reduce rotational forces if you suffer an awkwardly-angled head strike.